QuickFastly/Nova-Regna/CONTRIBUTING.md

 If you're an [Obsidian](https://obsidian.md) user, you can use the [Obsidian git](https://github.com/denolehov/obsidian-git) plugin for this.
 This is the method I recommend, because the vault looks best in Obsidian, was made in Obsidian, and is most convenient to work with through Obsidian.

 First, fork the repo as decribed earlier, then (assuming you're a Windows user who doesn't like the command line) follow [this guide](https://github.com/gitobsidiantutorial/obsidian-git-tut-windows/blob/main/README.md) with one major difference.
 That guide tells you to start with a new, empty repo, but for our purposes your repo will already have a vault in it, so you can skip the whole "making your vault a repository" step.
-GitHub Desktop has a Mac version too, but you're on your own there.
+GitHub Desktop has a Mac version too, and even a Linux version sometimes for some reason, but you're on your own there.

 In the Obsidian git plugin settings, I recommend enabling pull updates on startup, push on backup, and pull changes before push.
 You will still (to my knowledge) have to manually sync your fork with the main repo every now and then, but with these settings, you can sync your fork and then open Obsidian and it will automatically be up to date as well.